Dictu/Prova/README.md

   - MS Excel
   - Different kinds of browsers

-# Required software to develop
+# Required software for developers
 - Maven 3.x
 - Git client
+- Java IDE of your choice (Eclipse, Netbeans, ...)
 - JDK 1.8.x or newer

 # How to use Prova?